 This might delve into more technical parts of managing a website than you’re excited about (same for me) but luckily you can use k6’s free trial to test your site’s capabilities.

 The bottom line is that your site has to be working if you want readers to buy your books.
+Take the time to test every aspect of your site, including signing up for emails, clicking various pages, and completing a purchase.

 2. Update Your Website